 The Waste Land gave the time’s most accurate data, It seemed, and Eliot was the Great Dictator Of literature.
 One hardly dared to wink Or fool around in any way in poems, And Critics poured out awful jereboams To irony, ambiguity, and tension— And other things I do not wish to mention.
 (Koch 2009)

 Eliot’s continued popularity may be due to the fact that plagiarism seems to have acquired a certain cachet in recent years as its definition has simultaneously narrowed to the point of meaninglessness.
 (Which is not to discount the power of influence or allusion – I think most poets would agree that a phrase or line from another work can, whether intentionally or unconsciously, serve as the grain of sand around which the pearl of a poem grows.)
 Vladimir Nabokov and Pablo Picasso were both fond of saying that “great artists steal,” that all artists are plagiarists, but I think the artistic process of reappropriation, reinterpretation, and renewal they refer to is qualitatively different than theft.
 But some contemporary writers, like Jonathan Lethem, have gone so far as to justify outright theft.
 Using Bob Dylan’s recent song lyrics as an example, Lethem would have us believe that stealing from other sources without citing or otherwise noting them is acceptable and even praiseworthy.
 Is it really so much to ask that Dylan credit or thank Henry Timrod in his liner notes?
 (To be fair, Lethem is good at mentioning his own influences.)
 For any kind of writer or academic to espouse this belief is simply irresponsible when one considers that plagiarism and cheating are endemic in schools and universities today, because it creates a philosophical rationale for these acts.
 And in a curious way, Eliot was ahead of his time in his stealing; it prefigured an age where many feel as though nothing new or original is possible and where increasingly many artists opt for bricolage instead of creation.
-The lengths to which people will go to defend Eliot is interesting as well – in every account of his relationship to Cawein’s work that I’ve read save Hillier’s, Eliot is lauded as a singular, innovative genius in possession of his own distinct voice despite the acknowledged “borrowing,” while Cawein is belittled as a mildly intriguing minor poet at best.
+(Ironically, Eliot’s greatest failure was in the modernist failure to “make it new”–a judgment with which several of his contemporaries concurred.)
+The lengths to which people will go to defend Eliot is interesting as well–in every account of his relationship to Cawein’s work that I’ve read save Hillier’s, Eliot is lauded as a singular, innovative genius in possession of his own distinct voice despite the acknowledged “borrowing,” while Cawein is belittled as a mildly intriguing minor poet at best.
 Again, it likely comes down to the same class prejudice that leads people to believe that the Shakespeare of Stratford-Upon-Avon could not, in fact, have been the author of the bard’s plays.
 And the presumption that victims of plagiarism should feel thankful to their exploiters for affording them a tiny amount of attention is no different than the reactionary political-economic ideology that the poor should feel nothing but gratitude for the wealthy, on whose charitable largess it is insisted they must subsist and depend.